What to Know About the ERAS Program Signaling Feature

 7. How many ERAS program signals should I send?

-You should signal all programs you are interested in using the allotted number of program signals, including home and away rotation programs.
+You should use up ALL of your signals.
+Signal the programs you are most interested in using the allotted number of program signals, including home and away rotation programs.
 Use all of them up if possible to maximize your chances of getting interview invites.

 8. I don’t see my program listed, now what?